elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The JavaScript debugging pane is located under the sources tab on the right-hand side of the code editor.
+  <div><strong>Interview Response:</strong> You can find the JavaScript debugging pane on the right-hand side of the code editor, beneath the sources tab.
 </div>
   </div>
 </details>